summa-dev/summa-solvency/README.md

 ### Subdirectories

-- `prover`: Halo2 based zk prover and KZG polynomial interpolation for Summa
+- `prover`: HyperPlonk based ZK prover and Multilinear KZG for Summa
-- `backend` : Rust API to interact with Summa
+- `backend` : Rust API to interact with Summa prover and verifier

 ## License